-Answer: It depends on the value of the gift.
-Public employees, including teachers, are prohibited by §§ 3 and 23(b)(2) of the conflict of interest law from accepting gifts worth $50 or more that are given to them because of the position they hold, or because of some action they could take or have taken in their position.
+Gifts: Public employees, including teachers, are prohibited by Sections 3 and 23(b)(2) of the conflict of interest law from accepting gifts worth $50 or more that are given to them because of the position they hold, or because of some action they could take or have taken in their position.
 Teachers and other public employees may accept gifts that are worth less than $50, but they have to disclose in writing the fact that that they have done so if, based on the circumstances, a reasonable person would think that the teacher might unduly show favor to the giver or the giver’s child because of the gift.
 G.L. c.
 268A, § 23(b)(3).
 Therefore, whether you may accept the gift depends on its value, and whether you must disclose a gift you are allowed to accept depends on the circumstances.

 School Trips Where Chaperone Teacher’s Expenses are Paid

-Section 23(b)(2) prohibits public employees from accepting gifts of $50 or more that are given because of their official position.
+Travel Expenses over $50: Section 23(b)(2) prohibits public employees from accepting gifts of $50 or more that are given because of their official position.
 A teacher whose travel expenses of $50 or more are paid because she is the teacher chaperone violates this provision, unless, before taking the trip, she disclosed details about her trip in writing and obtained a written determination from her appointing authority that her acceptance of the payment of her travel expenses by someone else serves a legitimate public purpose.
-The required form is form no. 11a at this link: http://www.mass.gov/ethics/disclosure-forms/municipal-employee-disclosure-forms/
+The required form is Appointed employee reimbursement of travel expenses disclosure.

 In summary, a teacher planning a field trip that will involve someone other than the teacher herself, or the school district, paying her travel expenses of $50 or more, has 2 forms to fill out and to have approved by her appointing authority: (1) the § 6 or 19 form before she begins to plan the trip, and (2) the travel disclosure form, before she travels.